justinjstark/DependencyInjectionLifetimes/README.md

 ### Singleton

 The same class instance is used across the application.
+Common uses for singletons are logging and caching.

 When Z has a singleton lifetime, the same instance of Z is used in and across all object graphs.

 ```
 Z